The Private Wealth & Private Client Review: Portugal

-As Portugal has become a very popular retirement location for foreigners, life insurance is proving to be an attractive wealth-planning tool, thanks to the flexibility granted to the policyholder (allowing for partly redeeming the policies, changing the beneficiaries and, in some cases, intervening in the management of the portfolio), high level of assets protection, and the very advantageous tax regime.
+As Portugal has become a very popular retirement location for foreigners, life insurance is proving to be an attractive wealth-planning tool, thanks to the flexibility granted to the policyholder (allowing for partly redeeming the policies, changing the beneficiaries and, in some cases, intervening in the management of the portfolio), the high level of assets protection and the very advantageous tax regime.
 From an income tax perspective, taxation of income generated in an individual's life insurance is deferred and should only be taxed in the event of redemption, early payment or maturity of the policy.
 Tax could only be levied on the net income generated by life insurance.
-The Portuguese personal income tax law establishes that provided that at least 35 per cent of the insurance premiums contractually due were paid during the first half of the contract's lifetime:
+The Portuguese personal income tax law establishes that, provided that at least 35 per cent of the insurance premiums contractually due were paid during the first half of the contract's lifetime:

 - only four-fifths of the income received is subject to personal income tax (meaning an effective tax rate of 22.4 per cent) if the payments are made under contracts that have been in force for more than five years and less than eight years; and